 Exporting Named Features from a Module

 A module can assign names to the features it exports.
-This is the approach that I prefer for my own projects, and in Listing 4-27, I have given a name to the function exported by the tax module.
+This is the approach that I prefer, and in Listing 4-27, I have given a name to the function exported by the tax module.